Apply the Preservation Process Successfully

 There are many sources for finding good expertise in historic preservation, including:

 Continuing the preservation process with sound preservation planning is the next course of action.
 Prior to construction, it is essential to create a planning document outlining the significance of a historic building, documenting the qualities and elements that contribute to its historic character, establishing preservation priorities, and addressing how the building is to be treated.
-This type of plan is often called a "preservation management plan" or "Historic Structures Report."
+This plan can be either a "preservation management plan" or "Historic Structures Report."
 In government agencies, this type of document may also be referred to as an Integrated Cultural Resource Management Plan (ICRMP) and Building Preservation Plan (BPP).
 In addition, a "Cultural Landscape Report or Inventory" may also need to be prepared.

 Federal regulation requires development of individual preservation management plans if the property is federally owned or uses federal funds.
 The plan can take many forms, but MUST include the following types of information: